I was very enthusiastic to learn about vipassana meditation.

 Organizing committee representative replied, “around 40 people replied ‘yes’ to attend this session but only 28 people made it today and physically they are here.”

-Then again he added the point, “Look at here, it’s not that only you are busy, there are so many out there who are also busy like you and they couldn’t make it today even though they said they would make it in the invitation reply.
+Then again he added, “Look at here, it’s not that only you are busy, there are so many out there who are also busy like you and they couldn’t make it today even though they said they would make it in the invitation reply.
 You made it, that’s great, thank you for being here.”

 He elaborated more, “Majority of us don’t find time to do boring things in life such as meditation, but very few of us make time to do it.
 Just remember, many important things in life are really boring.
 So, it’s up to us whether we find time for it or make time for it.
-We don’t need to find time for meditation if we get the direct positive impact from it.”
+We don’t need to find time for meditation but we need to learn to respond the thinking why I’m not getting time for meditation.”

 “Whatever we are doing for a day, just stop for two minutes, close our eyes, and count our normal breathing, feel and observe it.
-How many times did we breathe in and breathe out?”
+How many times did we breathe in and breathe out?
+No need to think and plan,” my teacher added.

 He said, “We did meditation for the day, we just did 2 minutes meditation, no need to suffer, no need to find time for it, no need to change our schedule.
 Let’s repeat this at least 10 days regularly, we will know what meditation is and what it does for us.”